-852.5.070 - Rescission and Modification
+852.5.100 852.5.070 - Rescission and Modification of Approval of Reasonable Accommodation

 A. Modifications Initiated by the Applicant.
 The individual(s) making the RA Request may apply for a modification to an accommodation.
 Any proposed modification will be treated by the Department as a new RA Request and will be subject to the procedures set forth in subsections above.